ChicoState/ux-Naruki-F/journal1.md

 ## How to Delete My Profile
-After some searching, I discovered that to delete a profile, you have to switch to a *different* profile first.
+Through trial and error, I discovered that to delete a profile, you have to switch to a *different* profile first.
 So I switched to my main profile, "naru," and tapped "Manage Profiles" from there.
 ![naru profile page with Switch Profiles menu](assets/naru_Profile.jpg)